Jungle Survival Training Itinerary 8 Days / 7 Nights

 How to select site, soil and drainage aspects.
 What woods to use to set up framework; how to use irapay palm (Lepidocaryum tenue) fronds to rainproof

-Recognition of wood that will have hard, dry interior even when the exterior is waterlogged by rainforest humidity; use of copal resin as fire starter
+Recognition of wood that will have hard, dry interior even when waterlogged by rainforest humidity; use of copal resin as fire starter

 Immature yarina (Phytelephas macrocarpa) fruits; puca huasca vine (Doliocarpus dentatus) and cano huasca vine (Uncaria spp.)